guilhermesimoes/guilhermesimoes.github.io/_posts/2023-02-20-creating-a-tuple-from-an-enum-in-typescript.md

 export const ALL_AUDIO_FORMATS = [0, 1, 2, 3];
 ```

-To achieve this we could evaluate the TypeScript enum at build time and emit into the final JavaScript bundle this array.<sup id="reverse-footnote-3"><a href="#footnote-3" rel="footnote">[3]</a></sup> But this seems somewhat complex and we would likely need to add another dependency to our build toolchain.
+To achieve this we could evaluate the TypeScript enum at build time and emit into the final JavaScript bundle this array.[^3] But this seems somewhat complex and we would likely need to add another dependency to our build toolchain.

 There should be a way to use TypeScript types to guarantee that an array contains all the values of an enum.
 A naive approach would be the following: